4 Ways to Train Yourself Not to Heel Strike When Running

 Why Cushioned Running Shoes Cause Injuries

-The thicker the underfoot cushioning, the harder to the foot slams into the ground in efforts to push through all the compressiable materails to reach the ground. .Thick cushioned running shoes also increases ground-contact time, causing the foot to grapple longer with the ground, which also forces the muscles and ligaments to work harder to try and stabilize the foot.
+The thicker the underfoot cushioning, the harder to the foot slams into the ground in efforts to push through all the compressible materials to reach the ground. .Thick cushioned running shoes also increases ground-contact time, causing the foot to grapple longer with the ground, which also forces the muscles and ligaments to work harder to try and stabilize the foot.
 At the same time, these shoes are often too narrow and inflexible, countering the natural shape and expansion of the foot, leading to an abnormally narrow and weak foot.
 All in all, despite all the advancements in running shoe technology, there’s nothing about these shoes that proves they provide reliable protection against harmful impacts.

 If you don’t want to take the barefoot path, correcting mechanical problems can be also simplified by spending more time running in, barefoot simulated footwear (minimalist shoes), shown below: